 This article explains how you can use security features in Azure cloud services to help achieve compliance with the Trusted Internet Connections (TIC) initiative.
 It applies to both Azure and Azure Government cloud service environments, and covers TIC implications for Azure infrastructure as a service (IaaS) and Azure platform as a service (PaaS) cloud service models.

 Trusted Internet Connections overview

-The purpose of the TIC initiative is to enhance network security across the U.S. federal government.
+The purpose of the TIC initiative is to enhance network security across the US federal government.
 This objective was initially realized by consolidating external connections and routing all network traffic through approved devices at TIC access points.
 In the intervening years, cloud computing became well established, paving the way for modern security architectures and a shift away from the primary focus on perimeter security.
 Accordingly, the TIC initiative evolved to provide federal agencies with increased flexibility to use modern security capabilities.

 TIC 2.0 guidance

 The TIC initiative was originally outlined in the Office of Management and Budget (OMB) Memorandum M-08-05 released in November 2007, and referred to in this article as TIC 2.0 guidance.
 The TIC program was envisioned to improve federal network perimeter security and incident response functions.
-TIC was originally designed to perform network analysis of all inbound and outbound .gov traffic to identify specific patterns in network data flows and uncover behavioral anomalies, such as botnet activity.
+TIC was originally designed to perform network analysis of all inbound and outbound .gov traffic.
+The goal was to identify specific patterns in network data flows and uncover behavioral anomalies, such as botnet activity.
 Agencies were mandated to consolidate their external network connections and route all traffic through intrusion detection and prevention devices known as EINSTEIN.
 The devices are hosted at a limited number of network endpoints, which are referred to as trusted internet connections.